Summary

 - Keep it concise: A lengthy bio is a liability — not an advantage.
 Deliver the info patients need in short paragraphs with bullet points.

-- Use the active voice: This makes your writing easier for readers to process.
+- Use active voice: This makes your writing easier for readers to process.
 Think “Dr. X did Y,” not “Y was done by Dr. X.”

 Above all, lead with empathy.
 Imagine the tests, diagnoses, and sleepless nights that might have led up to this point for patients.
 Take the right tone when writing a physician’s bio to instill confidence, comfort, and hope.